 What took 4 billion years to evolve is vanishing in the blink of an eye.

 Under relentless pressure from habitat destruction and climate change associated with exploding human populations, species are going extinct at 1,000 to 10,000 times the natural rate.
 The diversity of life that sustains ecological systems and human cultures around the world is collapsing.
 In response, the Center’s programs to save unique species and lands now reach beyond American borders, from the Antarctic to the North Pole and from Asia to North Africa.
 In the United States, our goal is to secure legal protection for all species in danger of extinction and to enact conservation strategies that will save them.
 The Center is the nation’s leader in preserving endangered species, having secured Endangered Species Act protection for hundreds of species and hundreds of millions of acres of land and water.

 • Compiling and analyzing data about species status and recovery.

-• Submitting legal petitions, filing lawsuits when necessary, using the leverage of our supporters' voices and taking muliple other actions to ensure that imperiled species are federally protected.
+• Submitting legal petitions, filing lawsuits when necessary, using the leverage of our supporters' voices and taking multiple other actions to ensure that imperiled species are federally protected.

 • Obtaining adequate amounts of critical habitat for species.